 - Establish root systems months prior to the first frost.

 - Plants in the ground vs. containers are better able to tolerate cold temperatures.

 - Use cloth, newspapers, a tarp, or some other covering or blanket.

 - Plant near south-facing structures (and/or heat-radiating elements such as rocks) to provide the most sunlight and protection.

 Cold isn’t the only consideration.
-Chilly rainstorms aren’t necessarily a succulent’s BFF either, especially prolonged events or serious deluges.
+Rainstorms aren’t necessarily a succulent’s BFF either, especially prolonged events or serious deluges.
 If your potted plants have already gotten a healthy soaking from Mother Nature in a given week, move them to spaces protected by cover to prevent rot or other ill effects.
-Summer growers generally like to chill out during winter, preferring to stay on the dry side during their dormant period.
-Refrain from fertilizing them during this time.
-Sempervivums also will appreciate some refuge from persistent chilly rainfall.
-Otherwise you may have unhappy, soggy hens and chicks on your hands.
-Fast-draining soil is your friend there.
-Many cactus species can tolerate cooler, even chilly, weather, but they want to be kept dry during such times.
-Winter-growing succulents like aeoniums, on the other hand, will appreciate the water.
+Summer growers generally like to chill out during winter, preferring to stay on the dry side during their resting period.
+Refrain from fertilizing them during this time as well.
+Winter growers such as aeoniums will appreciate the water.

-While succulents are often associated with warm climates, there are many varieties that can withstand bone-chilling winters, at least for a spell.
+Succulents are often associated with warm climates, though there are many varieties that can withstand bone-chilling winters, at least for a spell.
 Semps and many sedums can tolerate subzero temps, as can many Opuntia species.
 In fact they’ll take an insulating blanket of snow over lots of cold rain.